lolcommits/lolcommits-sample_plugin/README.md

   [Lolcommits::Configuration](https://github.com/mroth/lolcommits/blob/master/lib/lolcommits/configuration.rb)
   instance

-After the capturing process completes, (i.e. in the `run_post_capture` or `run_capture_ready` hooks) these methods will reveal the captured snapshot file.
+After the capturing process completes, (i.e. in `run_post_capture` or `run_capture_ready` hooks) use these methods for the captured snapshot file.

 * `runner.snapshot_loc` - the raw image file
-* `runner.main_image` - the processed image file, resized, with text overlay applied (or any other effects from other plugins)
+* `runner.main_image` - the processed image file, resized, with text overlay applied (or any other post_capture effects)

-Take a look at the [Lolcommits::Runner](https://github.com/mroth/lolcommits/blob/master/lib/lolcommits/runner.rb) for more details.
+Take a look at [Lolcommits::Runner](https://github.com/mroth/lolcommits/blob/master/lib/lolcommits/runner.rb) for more details.

 ### Testing your plugin

-It's a good idea to include tests with your gem.
-To make this easier for you, the main lolcommits gem includes helpers to work with command line IO and Git repos.
+To make test setup easier, the lolcommits gem includes these helpers to work with command line IO and Git.

     # add one (or both) of these to your plugin's test_helper file
     require 'lolcommits/test_helpers/git_repo'